ZanSara/zansara.github.io/content/posts/2023-10-13-haystack-series-pipeline.md

 ```

-Wanna see this beauty in action?
-Have a look at this notebook.
+Wanna play with this pipeline yourself?
+[Colab](https://drive.google.com/file/d/18Gqfd0O828T71Gc-IHeU4v7OXwaPk7Fc/view?usp=sharing), [gist](https://gist.github.com/ZanSara/33020a980f2f535e2529df4ca4e8f08a).

+Along with this beautiful code, we also receive an explanation about how the JoinQueryWorkaround will work only for this specific pipeline and is pretty hard to generalize, which is the reason why it's not present in Haystack right now.
+I'll now spare you the details: you will have an idea why by the end of this journey.

-Having learned only that it's better not to try to implement too complicated branching patterns with Haystack unless you work with them 8 hours a day, let's now turn to the indexing side of your application.
-We'll try to stick to the basics this time.
+Having learned only that it's better not to try to implement unusual branching patterns with Haystack unless you're ready for a fight, let's now turn to the indexing side of your application.
+We'll stick to the basics this time.

 ## Indexing Pipelines